eloquence/lib.reviews/README.md

 Run `grunt` to build the JavaScript.
 Make sure you also have RethinkDB up and running before starting the service.

-You can create a development configuration by copying `config/default.json5` to `config/development.json5`.
+You can customize your development configuration by copying `config/default.json5` to `config/development.json5`.
 Finally, run `npm start` and visit `localhost` at the configured port number.